Collect Claroty xDome logs

 - If you select the TLS security protocol, do the following:

-- Select Check Hostnames to verify if the server's hostname matches any of the names present in the X. 509 certificate.
+- Check the Check Hostnames option to verify if the server's hostname matches any of the names present in the X. 509 certificate.

-- Select Use Custom Certificate Authority to use a custom Certificate Authority (CA) instead of the default CA. Upload the custom certificate file or insert the certificate (in PEM format) into the space provided.
+- Check the Use Custom Certificate Authority option to use a custom Certificate Authority (CA) instead of the default CA. Upload the custom certificate file or insert the certificate (in PEM format) into the space provided.

-- Destination Port: the default value for TCP, TLS, and UDP is 514 (hold your pointer over the field to use the clickable arrows to select a different destination port).
+- Destination Port: The default value for TCP, TLS, and UDP is 514.
+(Hover over the field to use the clickable arrows to select a different destination port).

 Google SecOps syslog